RAV10K1/rav10k1.github.io/aboutme.md

 subtitle: How can I help you?
 ---

 My name is Ravindra Tennekone, or Ravi for short.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am an aspiring Data Scientist with a passion for learning.